Kenneth Chesebro: Legal work

-On December 13, 2020, Chesebro emailed Rudy Giuliani and others with a proposal for Pence to recuse himself from certifying the election results.
-He argued that a vice president who has just run for re-election has a conflict of interest, and he suggested that instead Chuck Grassley or another senior senate Republican should assume the role of certification.
-In this proposed strategy, when the senator opened the Arizona envelopes and found two conflicting elector slates, he would halt the certification and suggest that Arizona's Republican-controlled state legislature appoint electors instead.
+The memo presents what Chesebro claims is an originalist reading of the Twelfth Amendment to the United States Constitution.
+It is argued that the lack of an explicit granting of the vote-counting role to Congress implies that the power is instead held by the senate president, that Congress would not be able to act during a joint session, that Congress would not have enough time to deliberate over the vote-counting procedures, and that the vesting of the vote-counting role in Congress could potentially lead to a stalemate between the House and the Senate.
+As historical precedent, Chesebro cited the appointment of John Langdon as president pro tempore in 1789, which was recorded in the Annals of Congress as being for the purpose of "opening and counting the votes for President of the United States".
+Additionally, the memo claims that former vice presidents John Adams and Thomas Jefferson used their positions of senate president by invoking unilateral authority to count "improper" votes during the respective electoral counts of 1797 and 1801.

 Grassley told Roll Call on January 5 that "We don't expect [Pence] to be there", though Grassley's office quickly walked back the statement and claimed that neither he nor his staff had been aware of the proposal.
 On March 28, 2022, Judge David O. Carter, after considering Chesebro's email during a court case, ruled: "President Trump's team transformed a legal interpretation of the Electoral Count Act into a day-by-day plan of action.
 The draft memo pushed a strategy that knowingly violated the Electoral Count Act".